webplatform/docs/tutorials/graceful_degradation_versus_progressive_enhancement/index.md

 I might be an idealist but I really dislike the idea of graceful degradation.
 By building something and then making it barely work in other environments (or asking users to upgrade) I make a lot of assumptions about both the environment and the ability of the users to upgrade.

 I find myself using a Blackberry when this laptop cannot find a wireless network and get very frustrated when web products tell me they need JavaScript enabled and I should turn it on.
-I can’t, and surely I’m an eligible user of your products — especially when I pay a lot of money for GPS or EDGE access to your services.
+I can’t, and surely I’m an eligible user of your products — especially when I pay a lot of money for GPRS or EDGE access to your services.

 However, '''graceful degradation''' becomes viable in a few situations: